Aish-p/Algorithms-for-Information-Retrieval-and-Intelligence-Web_UE20CS332/README.md

 This repository contains solutions to two assignments:

 1. **Assignment 1: Implementation of a Search Engine for a given corpus.**
-2. **Assignment 2: Implementation of a Recommender System based on a dataset of books, users, and ratings.**
+2. **Assignment 2: Implementation of a Recommender System**

-The goal of these assignments was to apply concepts of Information Retrieval and Recommender Systems in practical scenarios using relevant data processing and machine learning techniques.

 ## Assignment 1: Search Engine Implementation
+This assignment involved developing a search engine capable of retrieving relevant information from a corpus of Twitter tweets.
+The project focused on applying foundational concepts of Information Retrieval, including indexing, querying, and ranking, to provide accurate and efficient search results.

 ### Pre-processing Techniques
 1. **Case Folding**: Converts all characters to lowercase to ensure consistency and reduce redundancy.
 2. **Tokenization**: